joon-wei/plybrary/README.md

 Comes with some simple tools to do some analysis (mainly on equity stocks right now).

 Currently working on the portfolio script which stores stock data of your equities in one dictionary which would allow for easy performance analysis.
 Fill up the tickers, purchase quantity and date purchased into the lists.
+The bottom cells gives plots on the general stats of the portfolio such as weightage and historical performance of each asset.

 ### stock_analysis
 A simple module which consists of some basic tools to analyse single stocks.
 Mainly just a manipulation of yfinance, which may not be useful for bigger projects but is convenient to do some quick checking in a single line.